CloudLabsAI-Azure/AVW-SAP-on-Azure/README.md

 ## 1. Module2-DataInsights

-In this module, you will be configuring a route in the Azure IoT Hub to direct the messages to the service bus queue as soon as the temperature reaches 30°C/86°F or more.
+In this module, you will connect to the Azure IoT Hub device and send telemetry data from the device to Azure IoT Hub.
+You will then configure a route in the Azure IoT Hub to direct the messages to the service bus queue as soon as the temperature reaches 30°C/86°F or more.
 Then you will configure a Logic App to be triggered by a Service Bus queue which will send an e-mail notification to you whenever a message is added to the queue and automatically creates a sales order in the SAP system.

 You will also enable viewing the current sales orders in Excel, PowerBI, Outlook, and Teams.